Eastern Illinois takes home win streak into matchup with IUPUI - WTOP News

 Charleston, Illinois; Thursday, 8 p.m.
 EST

-BOTTOM LINE: Eastern Illinois hosts IUPUI trying to prolong its four-game home winning streak.
+BOTTOM LINE: Eastern Illinois will try to keep its four-game home win streak intact when the Panthers play IUPUI.

 The Panthers are 3-0 on their home court.
-Eastern Illinois is fourth in the OVC with 14.1 assists per game led by Jaylin Gibson averaging 2.3.
+Eastern Illinois is fourth in the OVC with 34.4 points per game in the paint led by Nakyel Shelton averaging 5.3.

-The Jaguars are 1-2 in road games.
-IUPUI is ninth in the Horizon League scoring 66.0 points per game and is shooting 42.9%.
+The Jaguars are 1-2 on the road.
+IUPUI is eighth in the Horizon League giving up 77.0 points while holding opponents to 49.8% shooting.

-Eastern Illinois’ average of 5.9 made 3-pointers per game is 1.0 fewer made shot on average than the 6.9 per game IUPUI gives up.
+Eastern Illinois averages 71.2 points per game, 5.8 fewer points than the 77.0 IUPUI allows.
 IUPUI averages 66.0 points per game, 3.2 more than the 62.8 Eastern Illinois allows to opponents.

-TOP PERFORMERS: Nakyel Shelton averages 1.1 made 3-pointers per game for the Panthers, scoring 10.6 points while shooting 29.4% from beyond the arc.
-Kooper Jacobi is shooting 45.8% and averaging 11.8 points for Eastern Illinois.
+TOP PERFORMERS: Kooper Jacobi is scoring 11.8 points per game and averaging 7.4 rebounds for the Panthers.
+Shelton is averaging 10.6 points and 4.6 rebounds while shooting 37.6% for Eastern Illinois.

-Jlynn Counter is averaging 15.9 points for the Jaguars.
-Bryce Monroe is averaging 11.0 points for IUPUI.
+Jlynn Counter is shooting 47.4% from beyond the arc with 1.0 made 3-pointers per game for the Jaguars, while averaging 15.9 points.
+Bryce Monroe is averaging 11 points for IUPUI.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.